stream-rec/stream-rec-frontend/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+> [!IMPORTANT]\
+> Things to note:
+> - The environment variables should be set in the Vercel dashboard.
+> - Vercel will automatically set the `NEXTAUTH_URL` environment variable.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.